Setup OpenVPN Server on AWS EC2

 the openvpn client files such as ca, client certificate and key and copenvpn configuration file

-Step 3: Install OpenVPN Client
+Install & Configure OpenVPN Client

-We need to install the OpenVPN client
+First, need to install the OpenVPN client.

 After the installation, if you open the client, you can see a + button to add a configuration.